 Following the highly successful 2016 edition, Noh Reimagined returned to Kings Place with an exciting new theme and line-up.
-The two-day festival explored the art of Noh, the iconic theatrical tradition that originated in fourteenth-century Japan.
 This edition shed light on the unique dramaturgy of Mugen (‘phantasmal’) Noh, in which the main actor (shite) appears as a ghost in the dream of a travelling monk performed by the supporting actor (waki).
 The ghost then tells the tragic story of its past life, expressing deep regret and lamentations, hoping to find peace.

 - Fri 29 June – Sublime Illusions Programme